Trusted WordPress tutorials, when you need them most.

 by experts

-How To Fix “The Link You Followed Has Expired” Error in WordPress
+How to Fix “The Link You Followed Has Expired” Error in WordPress

-This error does not give many clues about what’s wrong, which is why WordPress beginners find it difficult to resolve.
+‘The link you followed has expired’ error usually appears when you’re trying to upload a large theme or plugin file to your WordPress site.
+This error doesn’t give many clues about what’s wrong, which is why WordPress beginners often find it difficult to resolve.

 In this article, we will show you how to easily fix ‘the link you followed has expired’ in WordPress.
-We will also talk about what causes this error and how to avoid it in the future.

 Fixing 'The link you have followed has expired' error